• Skip to primary navigation

 One of the first things I had fun with was making herbal tea, also known as an herbal infusion.
 An herbal infusion is a method of extracting flavor and nutrients from plant material.

-An herbal infusion is a by-product of the liquid left after you have steeped herbs in hot water or oil.
+Further, an herbal infusion is a by-product of the liquid left after you have steeped herbs in hot water or oil.
 Herbal tea is a water-based herbal infusion.
+You can make them with a single herb or a blend of several herbs and other spices such as cinnamon and ginger.

 Herbal teas are great tasting, good for your health, and couldn’t be easier to make.
 They can help with digestion, sleep, and provide many nutritious ingredients for a healthy lifestyle.